vasavi168/docs/v2/link/webhook.md

 # WEBHOOK

-The WEBHOOK Push API sends the report of the smart link visits to the client’s URL in `GET` method.
+The WEBHOOK Push API sends the report of the smart link visits to the client’s URL in `POST` method.

-To request such reports, you need to mention URL with any below mentioned replacable variables.
+To request such reports, you need to create webhook URL first in Webhooks section.
+Then select that particular webhook you created earlier while creating smart link.

+We will send a `POST` with json format to your webhook URL with below parameters

 #### REPLACEABLE PARAMETERS